amarsingh82988/delta-demo/README.md

 # delta-demo
-this is demo for the git &amp; github class
+this is demo for the git &amp; github class.